pooja-bhavani/github-actions/README.md

 **Solution:** To avoid repetitive lines or steps we make use of Matrix Strategy.
 This allows you to use variables in a single job definition which automatically creates multiple jobs that run in parallel.
 This is highly useful for testing an application across multiple operating systems simultaneously without writing repetitive code.

+screenshots to be added

+---

+## Matrix Advanced Strategies
+1. **Include and Exclude** - Use `exclude` to skip a specific combination.
+(Eg: If you don’t want to run the image in specific os use exclude) and `include` to add specific configurations (Eg: If you want to run new or same version of image in any os you use include).

+2. **Fail-Fast** - it cancels any jobs which are running or in Q when a job fails.
+By default it is true fail-fast: false this will disable it.